yujiri8/yujiri.xyz/argument/the_origin_of_consciousness.md

 <br>

 At the end of the video, he mentions how it was funded by a grant from the Templeton World Charity Foundation.
 Figures.
-Materialists don't have any substance to argue with so they need donations to hire artists and animators for a video backdrop to distract you from how nonsensical their "information" is.
+Materialists don't have any substance so they need donations to hire artists and animators for a video backdrop to distract you from how nonsensical their "information" is.
 Now I know never to donate to the Templeton World Charity Foundation, because they fund propaganda videos that ruin people's ability to think.